ecs36c-fq2024/hw1/README.md

 ### Grading

-You will be graded only on the same (hidden) test cases your TAs created.
+You will all be graded only on the same (hidden) test cases your TAs created.

-We provided some tests cases in [./tests](./tests).
+We provided some test cases in [./tests](./tests).
 Feel free to modify and add more test cases, but the [./tests](./tests) in your submission will not be graded.
-However, you will be able to see the results for your submitted test cases on Gradescope.
+However, you will be able to see the results of your submitted test cases on Gradescope.

 - `LinkedList` Implementation - 60%